Other Guidance

 Fact Sheet for Updated NEPA Regulations

 The Division of Environmental Analysis, Environmental Management Office has updated the “Fact Sheet on the Council on Environmental Quality’s Update to the Regulations Implementing the Procedural Provisions of the National Environmental Policy Act.”
-On April 20, 2022, the Council on Environmental Quality published in the Federal Register a Final Rule to reverse a number of the updates to the NEPA regulations that were enacted by a Final Rule published on July 16, 2020.
-In particular, the previous definitions of effects were restored.
-These revisions were effective May 20, 2022.
-This Final Rule was considered a “Phase I” rulemaking and further revisions are anticipated in a “Phase 2” rulemaking.
-The Fact Sheet (PDF) has been updated to reflect the changes made by the April 20, 2022 Final Rule.
+On May 1, 2024, the Council on Environmental Quality published in the Federal Register the Final Rule to update its regulations (Title 40, Code of Federal Regulations, sections 1500-1508) for the implementation of the National Environmental Policy Act (NEPA).
+The updates are effective for all NEPA reviews begun after July 1, 2024.
+The Fact Sheet (PDF) has been updated to reflect the changes made by the May 1, 2024 Final Rule.

 Fact Sheet for CEQA Guidelines Update